 The Company has a 2019 Inducement Stock Incentive Plan (the "Inducement Plan"), which became effective and was approved by the Board of Directors of the Company on October 29, 2019.
 Awards under the Inducement Plan may only be granted to persons who (a) were not previously an employee or director of the Company or (b) are commencing employment with the Company following a bona fide period of non-employment, in either case as an inducement material to the individual's entering into employment with the Company and in accordance with the requirements of Nasdaq Stock Market Rule 5635(c)(4).
 For the avoidance of doubt, neither consultants nor advisors shall be eligible to participate in the Inducement Plan.
 Each person who is granted an Award under the Inducement Plan is deemed a "Participant."
 The Inducement Plan provides for the following types of awards, each of which is referred to as an "Award": non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
-The number of shares of common stock that may be issued under the Inducement Plan.
+The number of shares of common stock that may be issued under the Inducement Plan is 500,000.
+As of September 30, 2020, 446,000 shares of common stock remained available for issuance under the Inducement Plan.